Land value tax: Mexico

 The capital city of Baja California, Mexicali, has had an LVT since the 1990s, when it became the first locality in Mexico to implement such a tax.

 Namibia

 A land value taxation on rural land was introduced in Namibia, with the primary intention of improving land use.

 Russia

 In 1990, several economists wrote to then President Mikhail Gorbachev suggesting that Russia adopt LVT.
-Currently, Russia has an LVT of 0.3% on residential, agricultural and utilities lands as well as a 1.5% tax for other types of land.
+Currently, Russia has an LVT of 0.3% on residential, agricultural, and utility lands, and a 1.5% tax on other land types.

 Singapore

 Singapore owns the majority of its land, which it leases for 99-year terms.
 In addition, Singapore taxes development uplift at around 70%.
 These two sources of revenue fund most of Singapore's new infrastructure.

 South Korea

-South Korea has an aggregate land tax that is levied annually based on an individual's landholding value across the whole country.
+South Korea has an aggregate land tax levied annually on an individual's landholdings nationwide.
 Speculative and residential land has a progressive tax rate of 0.2–5%, commercial and building sites 0.3–2%, farm and forest lands 0.1% and luxury properties 5%.